petergwilson/plancraft/README.md

 ## The plancraft research

-Policies, plans, rules, and regulatory documents are code - of a form.
-The writers of them engage in mental challenges similar to software engineers.
+* Policies, plans, rules, and regulatory documents are code.
+They are maps, codes, instructions, algorithms for particular tasks.
+* The writers of them engage in mental challenges similar to software engineers in their development, they are subject to similar scrutiny and peer-review as software.
-However, policies, plans, and rules are not machine interpretable.
-The vast amount of data that explains, or may explain, the regulatory environments is not available to
+* However, currently there is a key difference - policies, plans, and rules are not machine interpretable.
+The vast amount of data that explains, or may explain, a particular regulatory environments is not machine accessible or available.
+* Manual processes are still the basis for policy and regulatory development and implementation
+* There is no automation or semi-automation in evaluation and review either.
+* Given the legal context in which regulatory documents exist, AI is not currently an answer, as repeated, reliable, and traceable results are required.
+*